noir-lang/noir/docs/docs/dev_docs/contracts/syntax/state_variables.md

 The methods should be implemented in a struct that conforms to the following interface:

-#include_code TypeSerialisationInterface /yarn-project/aztec-nr/aztec/src/types/type_serialisation.nr rust
+#include_code TypeSerializationInterface /yarn-project/aztec-nr/aztec/src/types/type_serialization.nr rust

 For example, to create a public state for the following type:

 #include_code state_vars-CustomStruct /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/types/queen.nr rust

-First, define how to serialise and deserialise the custom type:
+First, define how to serialize and deserialize the custom type:

 #include_code state_vars-PublicStateCustomStruct /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/types/queen.nr rust

-And then initialise the PublicState with it:
+And then initialize the PublicState with it:

 #include_code state_vars-PublicStateCustomStruct /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/main.nr rust